-Just south of today's Old City walls, the City of David was the very core of Old Testament Jerusalem, built more than four millennia ago on a 15-acre spur over the vital Gihon Spring.
+Lying just south of today's Old City walls, the City of David was the very core of Old Testament Jerusalem, built more than four millennia ago on a 15-acre spur over the vital Gihon Spring.
 It was given its royal Israelite sobriquet 1,000 years later, when the legendary King David conquered the city and made it his capital (II Samuel 5).
-Begin with the great rooftop observation point above the visitor center, and take in the 15-minute 3-D movie (call ahead for English-language show times).
+Begin with the great rooftop observation point above the visitor center.
+Consider the 15-minute 3-D movie, despite its ideological bias; it's a good historical introduction to the site, especially for kids (call ahead for English-language show times).
 Below the floorboards of the center are the excavated remains of a large building of the 10th century BC, identified by some archaeologists as King David's fortified palace; others demur.
 A few flights of steps down from the center is Area G, dominated by a sloping structure of the same period, possibly a support ramp for the "palace" above.
 The most intriguing artifacts found here were 51 bullae,

 clay seal impressions no bigger than a fingernail, used for sealing documents or official correspondence.
 Some were inscribed, in ancient Hebrew, with the names of personages mentioned in the biblical book of Jeremiah.
 There is strong circumstantial evidence to suggest that the bullae were baked into permanent pottery by the Babylonian burning of Jerusalem in 586 BC.